todogroup/ospology/ospo-book/chapters/01-chapter.md

     * What are the challenges of implementing an OSPO within the organization?
     * What resources and support will be needed to successfully implement an OSPO within the organization?

-### Understand knowledge transmission through the eyes of OSPO
+### Understand knowledge sharing through the eyes of OSPO

 > RE ML disussion: https://lists.todogroup.org/g/ospo-book-project/message/5